harningle/harningle.github.io/_posts/2024-11-05-numpy-mkl-vs-openblas.md

   numpy              conda-forge/linux-64::numpy-2.1.3-py312h58c1407_0
 [the rest of output omitted]
 ```
-We can also go further into the dependencies of NumPy.
+We can also go further into the dependencies of NumPy.[^check-dependency]

+[^check-dependency]: See [https://stackoverflow.com/questions/37184618/find-out-if-which-blas-library-is-used-by-numpy](https://stackoverflow.com/questions/37184618/find-out-if-which-blas-library-is-used-by-numpy) for details.

 ```console
 $ ldd <PATH-TO-YOUR-PYTHON>/site-packages/numpy/_core/_multiarray_umath.cpython-312-x86_64-linux-gnu.so